Parabolic Hecke eigensheaves: The Hecke correspondence

 \section{The Hecke correspondence}

 Hecke correspondences are correspondences between moduli problems of bundles or parabolic bundles.
 They parametrize elementary modifications of bundles at points of the base curve $C$ and so have modular interpretation themselves.
-Elementary modifications do not preserve stabillity in general and so Hecke correspondences are most naturally described in the context of moduli for all, not necessarily stable, bundles.
+Elementary modifications do not preserve stability in general and so Hecke correspondences are most naturally described in the context of moduli for all, not necessarily stable, bundles.
 Alternatively, one can describe the open subset of the Hecke correspondence involving stable bundles on both sides, and then construct a compactified and resolved version of this open Hecke correspondence.
 This is the approach we pursue here.

-After a brief review of Hecke correspondences of moduli stacks and moduli spaces in general, we focus on the case at hand where our parabolic moduli space $N_d(0,\frac{1}{2})$, for $d=0$ or $1$, is identified with the $dP_5$ surface $X$.
-We describe the compactified and resolved Hecke correspondence explicitly.
+After a brief review of Hecke correspondences of moduli stacks and moduli spaces in general, we focus on the case at hand where the parabolic weights are in the dominant chamber, i.e. the weights are chosen so that the moduli space dominates by a morphism the moduli spaces corresponding to choices in any other chamber.
+Specifically we specialize to $q = 1/2$ which is in the dominant chamber.
+The parabolic moduli spaces $N_d(0,\frac{1}{2})$, for $d=0$ or $1$, are both identified with the $dP_5$ surface $X$.
+We describe the compactified and resolved Hecke correspondence explicitly in this case.
 We will see that it is obtained from the product $X \times X$ by blowing up the diagonal $X$, and then blowing up the proper transforms of the 16 surfaces $L \times L$, where $L$ runs through the 16 lines in the del Pezzo surface $X$.

 The Hecke correspondences have natural extensions, or rather abelianizations, that act on Higgs bundles.
 The above issue regarding stability pertains to these abelianizations as well.
 We will discuss and analyze these abelianized Hecke correspondences in a later chapter.